Baltimore Police Detective Copes With Experiences Through Poetry

-BALTIMORE (WJZ) — A Baltimore City Police detective is turning to writing to try to understand and express his experiences while on the force.

-Edward Gillespie is a detective and instructor at the Baltimore Police Academy, but he is also a poet who writes to process some of the very difficult things police officers see on the job every day.

-He spent over a decade as an officer on the Pennsylvania Ave. corridor, working in high-crime and at-risk areas.
+BALTIMORE (WJZ) — Baltimore City Police Detective Edward Gillespie spent over a decade as an officer on the Pennsylvania Ave. corridor, working in high-crime and at-risk areas.

-Gillespie sometimes experienced tense and dangerous situations, and at other times, he saw people in desperate conditions.
+He sometimes experienced tense and dangerous situations, and at other times, saw people in desperate conditions.
 To try to process and express some of those experiences, he turned to poetry.

-Gillespie now teaches officers at the police academy about ethics and community policing, but when he’s not working, he writes about what he and other officers have seen while patrolling and responding on the streets of Baltimore.
+Gillespie now teaches officers at the Baltimore Police Academy about ethics and community policing, but when he’s not working, he writes about what he and other officers have seen while patrolling and responding on the streets of Baltimore.

 He shared some of his work with WJZ.